 Essential Functions/Typical Duties

-• Meet with assigned ASN students (navigators) each week to complete weekly checklists and support student access to academics;
+• Meet with assigned NdN students (navigators) each week to complete weekly checklists and support student access to academics;

 • During meetings with students, utilize Collaborative Problem Solving to address barriers to success;